holographicSol/upnpower/README.txt

 upnpower

-A tool for enumerating and getting all information from a UPNP enabled router over the network.
+A tool for enumerating and getting information from a UPNP enabled router over the network.

 Returns information.
 Returns Services